Mix-and-match

 Baruch Atah Adonai, Eloheinu Melech ha-olam, borei p'ree hagafen.

-We praise God, Ruler of Everything, who creates the fruit of the vine.
+Blessed are You, Lord our God, Ruler of the universe, who creates the fruit of the vine.

 “I will redeem you”.
 Modern Feminists focus not just on rights but on experience.
 We create female experiences to fill the gap from the past.
 We redeem our heritage.
 Jewish feminists no longer reject the bible out of hand as patriarchal.
 Instead we write our own commentaries and midrashim to insert the voices of women.
 We create our own rituals, such as Simchat Bat and sederim such as these.
 Not to replicate men’s rituals but to create our own.
 The third cup of wine is dedicate to the creative and innovative women who are creating new Jewish expressions for all of us; who choose not to reject, but to redeem.